 Avocados From Mexico

 Avocados From Mexico has found its niche touting those funky fruits with equally quirky advertising, but their #AvoSecrets campaign was especially list-worthy — and for reasons beyond their goofy approach.
-The brilliance of their most recent Super Bowl ad was its position as a full-blown social media campaign.
+The brilliance of their 2017 Super Bowl ad was its position as a full-blown social media campaign.
 My favorite part was this microsite that created an immersive, interactive user experience (if you take a second to click around on the “mysterious phone,” you’ll see that it’s chock-full of hilarious hidden gems — particularly the emails).

 Why It Works: Spreading Their Reach

 The big win for this one was its ability to expand its audience.
 Avocados From Mexico consumers have traditionally been 25-to-45-year-old health-focused women, but this campaign reaches beyond that demographic by giving users the chance to personalize their own experience.
 Love Instagram?
 Play around with their secret filters.
 Want to travel?
 Tweet an #AvoSecret and you could win a trip to Spain or French Polynesia.
 There’s even a game-winning guac recipe from Tim Tebow (yes, it looks delicious).